ehmicky/autoserver/docs/start.md

 # Server options

+Available options:
+  - `dev`, which can be `'dev'` or `'production'`.
+    This defaults to `'production'`.
+    Running in `'dev'` mode will add some developer-friendly features, e.g. disable request timeouts during breakpoint debugging.

 The following options are pagination-related:
   - `defaultPageSize`, which defaults itself to `100`.
     Use `0` to disable pagination.